febeling/Resort/README.md

 ### Compound Comparators

-Comparators build from key paths are very similar to NSSortDiscriptors, but the have the advantage to be easy to combine.
+Comparators build from key paths are very similar to NSSortDescriptors, but the have the advantage to be easy to combine.
 This is what the other half of the library is about, compound comparators.
 Think of it as a simple, composable way to define a sort order with primary, secondary, and so on sort keys.